opus1993/pubrepo/content/post/2021-10-29-data-evangelist-part-18/index.md

 [Jon Krohn](https://www.linkedin.com/in/jonkrohn/) is the chief data scientist at [Nebula](https://nebula.io/).
 He leads a flourishing Deep Learning Study Group, hosts a long running [Data Science podcast](https://www.youtube.com/channel/UCMbtqTGdSsxYYhhTpV4lSTQ), and teaches his Deep Learning curriculum at the NYC Data Science Academy.
 Jon holds a doctorate in neuroscience from Oxford University and has been publishing on machine learning in leading academic journals since 2010.

-This book is an approachable introduction, and the most beautifully illustrated deep learning book on the market.
+This book is an approachable, beautifully illustrated introduction to deep learning.

 ----
 ## Related posts